Helping older adults and family caregivers THRIVE!

 K.C.
 Lawrence, LMSW

-Chief Program Officer
+Chief Operations Officer

 K.C.
 Lawrence, LMSW earned the degree of Master of Science in Social Work, as well as a certificate in non-profit leadership, at the University of Texas in 2012.
 K.C. has more than 18 years of experience in both for-profit and non-profit settings.
 During her career, she has served older adults and their families as they face challenges such as living with dementia, transitions, and changes in functioning.
 Her experience is in a variety of settings, including long-term care, home health, and as serving as AGE’s Memory Connections Program Director from 2015 to 2021.
 As of November 2022, she returned to AGE in the Chief Program Officer Role to oversee the agency’s programs of direct service.
 K.C. is passionate about empowering older adults and family caregivers to live how they chose to and find meaningful connection – even in the midst of difficulty.